BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 -----------------------------------------------------------------
-#3D Data Acquisition and Registration using Two Kinects#
+#3D Data Acquisition and Registration using Opposing Kinects#
 -----------------------------------------------------------------

 ##Introduction